-The Illinois Film Production Tax Credit Incentive Program currently allows for qualified productions to receive a 30% credit on qualified expenditures.
+The Illinois Film Production Tax Credit Incentive Program provides for qualified productions to receive a 30% credit

-A modest expansion to allow for a *limited number of non-resident wages to qualify for the credit
+A expansion to allow for a *limited number of 9 (nine) non-resident wages to qualify for the credit

 *Qualifying Non-resident wages are limited to, Director, Writer, Director of Photography, Production Designer, Costume Designer, Production Accountant, VFX Supervisor, Editor, Composer